Zoopla's guide will take you step-by-step through the buying process.

 You should think about changes in the wider retail sector and how they might influence the type of shop you will need if you plan to occupy it.
 Alternatively, if you envisage letting the property, you will want to consider what type of shop will be in demand from retailers, both now and in the future.

-For example, click-and-collect retailing now accounts for 2 per cent of all shopping trips.
-However, it has significant growth potential, according to CACI.
+For example, click-and-collect retailing has expected to grow significantly.
 You may need to consider how this trend might affect your business – or your tenant’s.
 Will you need to buy a shop with space suitable for collection points?

 Another important consideration to take into account when looking at shops for sale is the planning permission.
 The Town and Country Planning (Uses Classes) Order 1987 defines what business can take place in all commercial property.